swholm19/full-stack-tffm-project-client/README.md

 players from previous years and the system will hold onto them so you can see who you have on your team and which ones are keepers.

-Once you log in, you can set your manage information.
+Once you log in, you can set your manager information.
 Once you have done that you can add, modify, delete any players.
 With the players that you do own, you can assign them to your roster by using the select button.

 ## Technologies Used:
 Front-End: HTML5, SCSS, Bootstrap, jQuery, AJAX, HandleBars

 Back-End: Ruby on Rails, Postgresql, RESTful Services

 Deployment: GitHub and Heroku

 ## Unresolved Problems/ Future Work:
--Refactor how resting gameboard gets called once you have selected a player for a certain spot.
 -Add new resource table for League information.

--Better automation for when assigning players roster spots, for QB spot filter down to only QBs you have on your roster
+-Better automation for when assigning players roster spots, for QB spot filter down so only QBs you have show as options for that spot.

 -Save your roster year to year and be able to pull it back up.

--Seperate league databases you multiple league can utilize tool at the same time
+-Seperate league databases so multiple leagues can utilize tool at the same time

 ## Planning and Development Process:
-For this porject it took me a little while to find a problem i want to create an application to help solve.
-My motivation came from playing in a none typical fantasy football league where you have keeper players from the year before so you need to remember who was on your roster from the previous year to beable to make this work.
+For this project it took me a little while to find a problem i want to create an application to help solve.
+My motivation came from playing in a none typical fantasy football league where you have keeper players from the year before so you need to remember who was on your roster from the previous year to beable to play succesfully in this league.
 What it came down to was the league commissioner always ended up with a big excel that he kept and no one knew if it was completely accurate.
-That is why i decided to make this to provide transparency about peoples players and keepers from year to year, across our league.
+That is why i decided to make this to provide transparency about each managers players and keepers from year to year, across our entire league.

-Once i figured out what i was going to do then, i created user stories on what the application was going to need to be able to do to make it at least useful to our leage in some fashion.
+Once i figured out what i was going to do.
+Then i created user stories on what the application was going to need to do to make it at least useful to our leage in some fashion.
 Once if figured out my MVP release i, started to create the Entity Relationship Diagrams (ERD) for how i was going to structure my database most efficiently, so i could have high performance and